WangWuxiucheng/wangwuxiucheng.github.io/_posts/2024-11-15-Optical Phased Array Research in LAICS, UR.md

 ---
 Special thanks to my colleagues for their invaluable contributions:
-- Dr. Francis Smith for all the colarboations on the OPA project.
+- Dr. Francis Smith for all the collaborations on the OPA project.
 - Lejie Lu for assisting with the driver board PCB design.
 - Shuangyang Li for migrating the test setup from LabVIEW codes to C-based codes.
 - Lydia King for her dedication to the design of the MCU board and the development and testing of low-level SPI and QuadSPI functionalities.